U22099/Summify/documentation.md

 **Workflow**

 1. **Input:** Users choose their preferred input method (text, PDF, or image) and provide the content.
-2. **Summarization:**  The application uses the Gemini API to process the input and generate a summary.
+2. **Summarization/Explanation:**  The application uses the Gemini API to process the input and generate a summary or explanation.
-3. **Output:**  The summary is displayed in a user-friendly format.
+3. **Output:**  The summary or explanation is displayed in a user-friendly format.
 4. **Flash Cards:**  The app generates flash cards based on the summary.
 5. **Chat:**  Users can engage in a conversational chat interface to ask further questions.
 6. **History:**  The summary is stored in IndexedDB for later retrieval.